Industrial plastic is spilling into Great Lakes, and no one's regulating it, experts warn | CBC News

 The research program is part of the larger Great Lakes Plastics Cleanup, supported by various government agencies and private organizations.
 There are now Seabins installed at marinas across the Great Lakes region to help tackle the plastics problem.

-The Chemical Industry Association of Canada represents about 75 plastics companies.
+The Chemistry Industry Association of Canada represents about 75 plastics companies.
 Last year, it signed onto Operation Clean Sweep, a global program to prevent plastic materials from industrial operations ending up in lakes and rivers.

-"We're working with our members to make sure they're putting in place the leading technology, policies and practices and training of their own staff to ensure that these plastic pellets don't end up in the environment," said Elana Mantagaris, the vice president of the plastics division at the Chemical Industry Association of Canada.
+"We're working with our members to make sure they're putting in place the leading technology, policies and practices and training of their own staff to ensure that these plastic pellets don't end up in the environment," said Elana Mantagaris, the vice-president of the plastics division at the Chemistry Industry Association of Canada.

 "And if there is a spill because sometimes accidents do happen and we need to acknowledge that we have the appropriate processes to clean up those spills again, preventing the pellets from ending up in the environment."